Marketing is pretty simple: Get the right message in front of the right people as often as possible.

 Like with pilots and flight engineers, you need to work with highly-trained people who understand all the facets of marketing and how to apply them to your specific needs.

-Put marketing in the hands of someone who understands it from every possible angle, especially digital marketing.
+Put marketing in the hands of someone who understands it from every possible angle.
 The ins and outs.
 The carefully crafted techniques.
 The key advantages.
 The constantly evolving challenges.
 The detailed analytics that explain why it is working.

 So many considerations can mean the difference between confusing your customers or opening their eyes to the wonders of your company, products, and services.